Medication Search - Onbrez Breezhaler

 Children: The safety and effectiveness of using this medication have not been established for people age 18 and under.

-What other drugs could interact with the Onbrez Breezhaler medication?
+What other drugs could interact with Onbrez Breezhaler?

 There may be an interaction between indacaterol and any of the following: